elva329/COMP5321-Project--Enterprise-Web-and-Internet-Computing-for-Managers/README.md

 # Steps to execute the program

-Step 1
-Download the XAMPP first.

-Step 2
+1. Clone or download the source code package.

-Open the XAMPP local server.
+2. Install XAMPP and start all the server.

-Step3
-Open XAMPP MySql local host http://localhost/phpmyadmin/db_import.php?db=fitBar&token=7b8b87609ed386fb6007d74223697178 to import the file (fitbar.sql) to initialize the database

-Step4
-Open link: http://localhost/fitbar/main_page.html to start the surf.
+3. Put the source code package into the htdocs folder of XAMPP.

+4. Import the database script into SQLPro or MySQLWorkbench to create the database.

+5. Open your web browser, type localhost/PHP-SimpleChatApplication/index.php